What are the early warning signs of stomach cancer?

 - Previous stomach surgery: Previous surgeries for reasons such as stomach ulcers may increase the risk of stomach cancer.
 It might be due to less acid production that causes the nitrite-producing bacteria to multiply in the stomach.
 Bile reflux into the stomach after surgery may also contribute to stomach cancer.

-- Pernicious anemia: This is a type of anemia due to the failure of the stomach to make intrinsic factor that is needed for vitamin B12 absorption.
+- Pernicious anemia: This is a type of anemia due to the failure of the stomach to make an intrinsic factor that is needed for vitamin B12 absorption.
 Pernicious anemia can increase the risk of stomach cancer.

 - Type A blood group: People with type A blood are at a high risk of stomach cancer.